Student Handbook - Fraternity & Sorority Life Policies

 A fully initiated member of the chapter.

-The local group of a Greek organization.
+The local group of a Greek organization on campus.

 College Panhellenic Council (CPC)